-As a result of the delivery of shares of Class A common stock through December 31, 2015, relating to (i) the settlement of vested restricted stock units ("RSUs"), (ii) the settlement of vested performance-based restricted stock units ("PRSUs"), (iii) the incentive plan awards of shares of restricted Class A common stock, and (iv) the delivery of shares of Class A common stock in connection with business acquisitions, there were 3,322,385 and 5,663,243 shares of Class A common stock held by Lazard Group at December 31, 2015 and 2014, respectively.
-Such shares of Class A common stock are reported, at cost, as a reduction of members' equity within the accompanying consolidated statements of financial condition.
+As a result of the delivery of shares of Class A common stock through December 31, 2015, relating to (i) the settlement of vested restricted stock units ("RSUs"), (ii) the settlement of vested performance-based restricted stock units ("PRSUs"), (iii) the incentive plan awards of shares of restricted Class A common stock, and (iv) the delivery of shares of Class A common stock in connection with business acquisitions, there were 4,253,381 and 7,450,745 shares of Class A common stock held by our subsidiaries at December 31, 2015 and 2014, respectively.
+Such shares of Class A common stock are reported, at cost, as "Class A common stock held by subsidiaries" on the accompanying consolidated statements of financial condition.

-During 2015, 2014 and 2013, certain of our executive officers received Lazard Ltd Class A common stock in connection with the vesting of previously-granted deferred equity incentive awards.
-The vesting of such equity awards gave rise to a tax payable by the executive officers, and, consistent with our past practice, the Company purchased shares of Lazard Ltd Class A common stock from the executive officers equal in value to the estimated amount of such tax.
+During 2015, 2014 and 2013, certain of our executive officers received Class A common stock in connection with the vesting of previously-granted deferred equity incentive awards.
+The vesting of such equity awards gave rise to a tax payable by the executive officers, and, consistent with our past practice, the Company purchased shares of Class A common stock from the executive officers equal in value to the estimated amount of such tax.
 The aggregate value of such purchases in 2015, 2014 and 2013 was approximately \$17,700, \$4,800 and \$4,700, respectively.
-In addition, on May 12, 2014, the Company repurchased shares of Lazard Ltd Class A common stock from an executive officer under its publicly announced share repurchase program for approximately \$2,000.
+In addition, on May 12, 2014, the Company repurchased shares of Class A common stock from an executive officer under its publicly announced share repurchase program for approximately \$2,000.

-The shares purchased by Lazard Ltd in the year ended December 31, 2014 included 1,000,000 shares purchased from Natixis S.A. on June 26, 2014 for \$50,340 in connection with the sale by Natixis S.A. of its entire investment in the Lazard Ltd's Class A common stock.
+The shares purchased in the year ended December 31, 2014 included 1,000,000 shares purchased from Natixis S.A. on June 26, 2014 for \$50,340 in connection with the sale by Natixis S.A. of its entire investment in the Company's Class A common stock.
 The purchase transaction closed on July 1, 2014.

-As of December 31, 2015, a total of \$106,161 of share repurchase authorization remained available under the Lazard Ltd's share repurchase program, which will expire on December 31, 2016.
+As of December 31, 2015, a total of \$106,161 of share repurchase authorization remained available under the Company's share repurchase program, which will expire on December 31, 2016.

-In addition, on January 27, 2016, the Board of Directors of Lazard authorized the repurchase of up to \$200,000 of additional shares of Lazard Ltd's Class A common stock, which authorization will expire on December 31, 2017.
+In addition, on January 27, 2016, the Board of Directors of Lazard authorized the repurchase of up to \$200,000 of additional shares of Class A common stock, which authorization will expire on December 31, 2017.

-During the year ended December 31, 2015, Lazard Ltd had in place trading plans under Rule 10b5-1 of the Securities Exchange Act of 1934, pursuant to which it effected stock repurchases in the open market.
+During the year ended December 31, 2015, the Company had in place trading plans under Rule 10b5-1 of the Securities Exchange Act of 1934, pursuant to which it effected stock repurchases in the open market.